rafex/Introduccion-a-la-Programacion/README.md

 int a = 4;
 int b = 6;
 // la estructura es: if(condición booleana) {
-//  bloque de instrucciones a relizar si se cumplio la condición
+//  bloque de instrucciones a realizar si se cumplio la condición
 // ....
 // }
 if(a < b){